- Consult an architect, engineer and/or building construction professional. Professionals can guide you through the complexities of home elevation.

 Yes, FEMA developed ABFEs after Hurricane Katrina in 2005.
 Many communities adopted ABFEs in Louisiana and Mississippi, which resulted in home and business owners building higher and safer.
 This also meant lower flood insurance premiums once the flood elevations were adopted based on the revised FIRMs several years later.

-1.3 FOR WHAT COUNTIES IN NEW JERSEY AND NEW YORK WILL ABFEs BE ISSUED?
+1.3 FOR WHAT COUNTIES IN NEW JERSEY AND NEW YORK ARE ABFEs AVAILABLE?

 ABFEs are available for all or portions of the following counties in New Jersey: